NickSam121/nuHDM-cosmo-sims/README.md

 the movie_vars=1,1,0,0,0,0,0,0 mean:
 0: temp, 1: dens, 2: vx, 3: vy, 4: vz, 5: pres, 6: dm, 7: stars

+SLURM settings:
+ 1.4 * (100000000 / 1e6) + 0.7 * (150000000 / 1e7)

 3. Start analyzing the PoR simulation:
 a) With gnuplot, one can have a nice movie of the evolution, like this one: https://www.youtube.com/watch?v=XDeCCL_ln-k

-1. you need to specify in the aexp.c file how many outputs you have in your movie files (lines 19,20,24 and 38)
-2. you need to specify the boxlength in the rmviter.gp, where the plot is actually happening (line 37 the ’100’ in my file)
-3. in the rmvloop.gp you need to specify half the boxlength on line 34 and you can of course change other things there
+i) You need to specify in the aexp.c file how many outputs you have in your movie files (lines 19,20,24 and 38) ii) You need to specify the boxlength in the rmviter.gp, where the plot is actually happening (line 37 the ’100’ in my file) ii) in the rmvloop.gp you need to specify half the boxlength on line 34 and you can of course change other things there iv) run ./aexp.c
-4. run ./aexp.c
-5. ./a.out
+v) ./a.out
-6. gnuplot rmvloop.gp
+vi) gnuplot rmvloop.gp

-7 1.4 * (100000000 / 1e6) + 0.7 * (150000000 / 1e7)
+In case this does not work, there is a stupid solution which always work.
+One needs to comment out from all the info_000XXX files the last lines right after unit_t with #comment the lines specifying the ordering and the DOMAIN ind_min ind_max.

 8. AHF convert end with error
    no mpi + makefile.config+ ahf_halos.c varies with model

 9. pynbody???

-This will generate a box of 200 Mpc/h with Star Formation, radiative cooling, SN feedback, with levelmin = ((2)**7)**3 particles